GlobedGD/argon-server/docs/server-api.md

 * `valid` - boolean, whether this token is valid and matches the supplied account ID
 * `cause` - string, **only present if `valid` is `false`**, describes why exactly the token validation failed

+## Notes

+Upon a validation failure, it is recommended to make the user regenerate the authtoken.

 # GET /v1/validation/check_strong

 Checks whether an authtoken is valid and matches the given account ID, user ID and username that are sent by the user.